JJBlue/CrossPlatformAPI/README.md

 See Rules.

 ## I have some new ideas/bugs
-If you have some new ideas or bugs, please create a issues for it or write it on discord.
+If you have some new ideas or bugs, please create a issues (or a pull request) for it or write it on discord.